enzolutions/backbone.drupal/README.md

 **Collections**: Right now we have two kind of collections

-- Generic: Enabel to call a Custom REST End Point in Drupal check the following code
+- Generic: Enable to call a Custom REST End Point in Drupal check the following code

 ```
 var myCollection =  Backbone.Drupal.Collection.extend({